Djara2/Sealight-Markdown/documentation/program-flow.md

 `int determine_header_level(char *source)` returns an integer corresponding to the amount of times that the '#' character appears concurrently starting from the 0th index in `source`.

 This function exists just to make the code a little easier to read.
-Beyond that, it exists to determine if a header tag should be a \<h1> tag or a \<h2> tag
+Beyond that, it exists to determine if a header tag should be a h1 or h2 tag.